svm-zhang/lohhla-mod/README.md

 ### BAF corrected for allelic capture bias

-When one allele has a higher frequency than its counterpart at a site, it can also be due to the fact that the assay (weblab) captures one allele better than the other. `lohhlamod` estimates capture bias from the normal sample, and corrects for the observed BAF in the tumor.
+When one allele has a higher frequency than its counterpart at a site, it can also be due to the fact that the assay (weblab) captures one allele better than the other. `lohhla-mod` estimates capture bias from the normal sample, and corrects for the observed BAF in the tumor.

 Note that the correction can lead to a BAF larger than 1.0.
-This happens when at some sites, the capture bias corrector does not have the same direction as the observation in tumor. `lohhlamod` forces BAF to be a value of 1 in such cases.
+This happens when at some sites, the capture bias corrector does not have the same direction as the observation in tumor. `lohhla-mod` forces BAF to be a value of 1 in such cases.

 ### Global depth corrector

 logR is calculated by correcting for the depth difference b/w tumor and normal libraries.
 In an idealized world, this correction should always make logR a value of 0 in a diploid state.
 In reality, however, I have seen considerable number of cases where median logR are negative for both alleles, which in turn leads to underestimation of copy number.
 In such cases, negative logR are not necessarily indicative of copy number loss.
 Rather, it means i) the diploid state of logR is shift from zero; ii) the global depth corrector might not reflect the observation across HLA genes.

-`lohhlamod` tries to make the global estimator reflecting what happens locally.
-And because the local coverage calculation uses the `--min_ecnt` option, `lohhlamod` simply adds the restriction when calculating the global corrector.
+`lohhla-mod` tries to make the global estimator reflecting what happens locally.
+And because the local coverage calculation uses the `--min_ecnt` option, `lohhla-mod` simply adds the restriction when calculating the global corrector.
 The solution helps in certain cases, but does not work for everything as much as I would like.

-## Suggested Interpretation using lohhlamod
+## Suggested Interpretation using lohhla-mod

 1. First look at `Pct_CN_Diff_Supporting_Bins`, if you do not see a high proportion of bins supporting a CN difference, there is likely not a LOH event.
 Note that an amplification event can also have a high number for this metric
 2. Next look at `Pct_A1_Loss_Supporting_Bins` and `Pct_A1_Loss_Supporting_Bins` metrics.
 When LOH happens, either A1 or A2 should have a high number (check out the HLA-A case in simulated `s6` case).
 When both alleles are lost, both metrics should be high (check out the HLA-C case in simulated `s7` case)